GregWoods/gregwoods.github.io/_posts/2015-01-25-snooping-on-live-arduino-serial-communication.md

 ## Note on driver types **(it is relevant!)**

-On Windows 8.1 64 bit (and true for 64 bit Vista and Win7 as far as I know) you have 3 types of driver&#8230;
+On Windows 8.1 64 bit (and true for 64 bit Vista and Win7 as far as I know) you have 3 types of driver...

   * Signed driver - This is preferred.
 It is how you are used to installing and using windows devices, but the developer must pay for it to be signed.
 Not an option for com0com.
   * Unsigned driver - every time you want to use the unsigned virtual COM ports, you must reboot your PC twice to get to the Allow Unsigned Driver option.
 It is a pain.
 This is true of the latest com0com 3.0.0.0.
 If using 64bit Windows, avoid like the plague